Rules of Hardball Squash Doubles

 To contact the Doubles Committee, email firstname.lastname@example.org.

-An online referee certification test, focussed on doubles squash specifically, is available within your U.S. Squash account, and doubles players are encouraged to take this test to understand specific doubles rules.
+An online referee certification test, focused on doubles squash specifically, is available within your Club Locker account, and doubles players are encouraged to take this test to understand specific doubles rules.
 Log in to your account at the ‘My Account’ section at the top of this page.

 Yes, there is an active professional doubles tour in the United States.

 Professional doubles started in 1938 at The Heights Casino in Brooklyn, NY.
 It had a viable tour starting in 1980 with three events located in both the United States as well as Canada.
-In 2000 the doubles pro tour rebranded itself with the name International Squash Doubles Association.
-It is the governing body responsible for the world professional squash doubles tour and will celebrate its 75th anniversary of professional doubles in 2013.
+In 2000 the doubles pro tour re-branded itself with the name International Squash Doubles Association.
+The professional doubles tour re-formed in 2012 as the Squash Doubles Association.
+The current tour supports a schedule of over 20 events across the United States, Canada, and Mexico with an aggregate purse of more than $500,000.

-The Women’s Doubles Squash Association was formed in 2007 and have increased the number of women playing professional and amateur doubles, ecouraged former college players, current teaching professionals and WISPA touring professionals to play.
+The Women’s Squash Doubles Association was formed in 2007 and has increased the number of women playing both amateur and professionally.
+The WSDA has encouraged former college players, current teaching professionals and WISPA touring professionals to play on a tour with stops in both the U.S. and Canada.

 Ceiling: Recommended minimum height of 24′